 - The International Stormwater BMP Database has performance summaries for a variety of common urban BMPs, including different types of wetlands and many sites in Colorado.

-- The Xerces Society has a guidance document for Ecologically Sound Mosquito Management in Wetlands.
+- For urban wetland managers working with mosquito issues, the Xerces Society has a guidance document for Ecologically Sound Mosquito Management in Wetlands.

 - For evaluating the current condition of land relative to potential ecological states, plant lists, information on grazing to encourage high-quality native forage, and regional information on climate, hydrology, soil types, and plant communities associated with soils units mapped in your area, the NRCS Ecological Site Descriptions provide a wealth of information within your Major Land Resource Area.

 - The BLM's Grazing Management Processes and Strategies for Riparian-Wetland Areas has specific guidance for grazing around riparian areas and other wetlands.

 - Bird Conservancy of the Rockies has guidance related to grassland birds and other wildlife in Sharing Your Land with Northern Prairie Birds.
 While this document was developed for the northern Great Plains, many of the bird species and practices are relevant in the Colorado Great Plains.

 - The Playa Lakes Joint Venture has a variety of playa conservation resources for landowners and agricultural producers.

 - WRESTORE Best Management Practices for farming BMPs around wetlands.